dbcraig/LmRaC/README.md

 Note, we recommend 1GB of memory and also mounting */etc/localtime* to insure container time is the same as server time.

 Open LmRaC in your browser using *localhost*.
 For example, <http://localhost:5000> Typically, the port is 5000, but depending on your Docker configuration and what else is running on your host, this may be different (e.g., 55001 for Docker Desktop).
 The LmRaC homepage will open and LmRaC will initialize.
-Any problems (e.g., keys) will be reported.
+Any problems (e.g., missing keys) will be reported.

 ![](img/LmRaC_init.png)